 It is usually tricky when trying to determine the best possible time to sell your business.
 Making the necessary consultation with your advisory team and identifying the outcomes you want to achieve early in the process is the best place to start.
 Putting yourself in a buyer’s shoes can uncover insights that impact the timing of your sale.
 Remember, while you are researching how to sell your business, the buyers are likely researching how to buy a business.

-While it’s not unusual for sellers to overvalue of their companies, it can be just as equally dangerous to undervalue your business.
+While it’s not unusual for sellers to overvalue their companies, it can be just as equally dangerous to undervalue your business.
 Hyper appreciating your business makes the estimate process tricky.
 A low valuation may leave money on the table but can also have an adverse impact on your buyers.
 They may assume there is a problem with the business, causing potential buyers to move on to other opportunities.
-Another issue you could face is a potential buyer may agree to the value, but the bank funding the purchase may not support to the agreed price.
+Another issue you could face is a potential buyer may agree to the value, but the bank funding the purchase may not support the agreed price.

 Getting the real valuation provided by a qualified appraiser is important.
 However, this doesn’t imply that your easy-to-use assessment tools and your insight are not a good starting point.
 Knowing how to sell your business is important.